Monday, July 29, 2024

 The Flowering of an Indigenous Culture

-The flowering of Palestinian culture occurred on 7 October 2023.
+The flowering of this culture occurred on October 7, 2023, which tells you everything you need to know.

 Sunday, April 14, 2024